Updated May 16, 2026§ For Vehicles

 TKSTAR TK905 needs your own micro-SIM.
-We tested Mint Mobile, US Mobile, Tello, and T-Mobile prepaid over 30 days.
-Costs, coverage, setup tips.
+Compare Mint Mobile, US Mobile, Tello, and T-Mobile prepaid plans on cost, coverage, and setup steps.

 HotAirTag earns a small commission on qualifying Amazon purchases at no extra cost to you.
 All picks are independently selected.
 Read our full affiliate disclosure.